AlejoMillo00/SolvoAssessment-Backend/README.md

 <code>Update-Database</code>
 4. The database should be created successfully

+The credentials for the SQL Server are configured in the docker-compose.yml file, those credentials are:
+- Username: sa
+- Password: Local1234

 ## HOW TO SETUP AND RUN APPLICATION

 Make sure to have docker desktop installed on the computer in order to be able to follow these steps.